GlideAngle/flare-timing/lang-haskell/EXAMPLE.md

 ```

 First we need to make a small edit to `app-view/comp-view/FlareTiming/Comms.hs`
-so that we're picking up the served files rather than picking up the data from
+so that we're picking up the served data rather than picking up the data from
 `.json` files.

 ```diff